2024

 Sabbatical leave rules

-The length of your sabbatical depends on several factors, including your age, your experience level, and your position within the organization.
+The length of your sabbatical depends on several factors, including age, experience level, and position within the organization.
 Some fundamental issues to consider in a sabbatical leave include the following:

 • Sabbatical period- how long do you plan to take off?